Is a balance sheet important? What is its purpose?

-What is a balance sheet?
-It's not just BS (yes, we went there) but it is a critical part of knowing your personal and/or business's financial health.
+A balance sheet is a critical part of knowing your personal and/or business' financial health.

-According to Sr. Relationship Manager Pat Shields, "Balance sheets help you see the big picture: net worth, how much money you have, and where it's kept.
+According to CFC Relationship Manager Pat Shields, "Balance sheets help you see the big picture - net worth, how much money you have, and where it's kept.
 They're also an essential part for securing a loan, so you need to know your way around one."

 What is a balance sheet?

 "It's important to think of your balance sheet as a living document," says Shields.
-Businesses should update theirs more frequently (quarterly for example) while individuals could update annually or semi-annually.
-Be proactive with your financial statements vs. waiting until you need them for a loan.
+Businesses should make updates more frequently (quarterly for example) while individuals could update annually or semi-annually.
+Be proactive with your financial statements instead of waiting until you need them for a loan."

 What is owned, owed and left over.

-As Shields mentioned, the balance sheet shows what you own, what you owe and what is left over.
+As Shields mentions, the balance sheet communicates what you own, what you owe and what is left over.
 Let's walk through each aspect, one at a time.

 Assets can be broken down into two categories: current and long-term.
 Compartmentalizing assets, as well as liabilities, paints a complete picture of your financial situation.

-Current Assets are those assets that can easily be converted to cash within a year or less.
+Current assets are assets that can easily be converted to cash within a year or less.
 Shields breaks down assets even further into these accounts:

 - Cash and cash equivalents: These are your most liquid assets, including cash, checks and money stored in your checking and savings accounts